A Tale of LLMs and Induced Small Proxies: Scalable Small Language Models for Knowledge Mining: Experiments

 \subsection{Labeled Dataset}

 This set of experiments is primarily intended to assess the consistency between the metamodel and human annotations, as well as to benchmark the performance of the metamodel against that of contemporary large language models.
 Furthermore, we utilized several widely adopted Named Entity Recognition (NER) datasets, including \textbf{FabNER}, \textbf{Broad Twitter}, \textbf{BC2GM}, \textbf{AnatEM}, \textbf{WikiNER}, and \textbf{FindVehicle}.
 These datasets were combined to construct a new benchmark, which was subsequently employed to assess the metamodel’s performance across diverse groups of tasks.
 For particularly large datasets, such as WikiNER, we randomly sampled a subset to the mixed dataset.
 Meanwhile, to more explicitly illustrate the adaptability of the metamodel to downstream tasks, we present experimental results obtained by fine-tuning the metamodel with varying amounts of training data, ranging from 64 to 2048 samples.
 It is worth noting that even the largest setting of 2048 samples corresponds to only 5\% of the original corpus.
-The main results are shown in Table \ref{tab:t2} and detailed results are plotted in Figure \ref{fig:SampleSizeCurve}.
+The main results are shown in Table \ref{tab:main_1} and detailed results are plotted in Figure \ref{fig:SampleSizeCurve}.

 From the experimental results, we observe a consistent improvement in test performance as the sample size increases.
 Notably, the model fine-tuned with 2048 samples \textbf{outperforms GPT-4o across all task categories}, providing strong evidence of its substantial adaptability to knowledge mining tasks.
 Meanwhile, the rate of performance gains is closely tied to the quality of annotations generated by the large model.
 When the annotations are of high quality, the metamodel tends to achieve performance saturation more rapidly, as illustrated by the experiments on WikiNER.
 Conversely, in tasks where the large model produces suboptimal annotations, the performance of the metamodel improves more gradually, thereby reflecting the core principle of co-evolution between the metamodel and large models ~\citep{peng2025cuckoo}.
+Finally, we also conduct experiments in controlled environments \textbf{comparing Falconer with modern agentic knowlegde mining framework} which mainly utilizes small language models as executor models (e.g., Qwen3-0.6B and Gemma-1B-IT).
+We observe that these modern autoregressive small language models show little or no improvement over target tasks.
+The results demonstrate that task-specialized model designs are substantially more effective at handling knowledge tasks.
+More details and analysis are given in Section~\ref{sec:analysis_1}